ucas-zihaowang/improved_mpl/README.md

 ## Version

 - [Stable Version] This is a stable version, but may exists bugs.
-If you find them, please contacts authots by emails: wangzihao191@mails.ucas.edu.cn
+If you find them, please contacts the author by emails: wangzihao191@mails.ucas.edu.cn

 ## Installation